 - Snacks.
 To travel is to improvise.
 This will on occasion extend to eating times.
 The difference made by a timely granola-type bar can be substantial both to one’s individual comfort and to nipping the stirrings of crabbiness that can magnify into group negativity.
 You might bring some snacks that won’t spoil, and you might consider not eating them all on the flight over.
 There will be such snacks available for purchase over there, of course, too.

-Anywhere in Greece you can buy cheap hats (for the sun), post cards, medication in emergencies (bring prescriptions with you), batteries, laundry and hand soap.
+Anywhere in Greece you can buy cheap hats (for the sun), post cards, medication in emergencies (bring prescriptions with you, even if in photo form), batteries, laundry and hand soap.
 Do not waste suitcase space bringing, for example, a large box or bottle of laundry detergent.

 Laptops, tablets, and e-readers: The advantages of bringing one are the convenience for keeping in touch with home, and for some people, the ability to put books for the course (as well as recreational reading) on an electronic device (as long as it’s a device that allows you to move efficiently from page to page during our seminar discussions).
 The disadvantage of bringing one of these on international travels is that you have to be very careful about it “walking away.”
 (Be sure to back up your files prior to departure, just in case yours gets lost or stolen.)
 We’ve never had one lost or stolen yet, but it’s only a matter of time before that record is broken.
 It’s your call.
 Wifi is available virtually everywhere and accessible by smart phones, which some find to be less bothersome than laptops or tablets.
 Speaking of phones….